 - Seventh Circuit Bar Association (Board of Governors)

-- State Bar of Wisconsin, Appellate Practice Section, board member
+- State Bar of Wisconsin, Appellate Practice Section, chair

 - Wisconsin Appellate Law, co-editor and author (wiappellatelaw.com)